ilios/user-guide/learner-groups/remove-learner-group.md

 ### Remove Members From Learner Group

+As pointed out above, it is not required to remove learners from a learner group before deleting the group from Ilios.
+You may still want to do that though for reporting and accuracy purposes.
 Removing all members from a Learner Group can be done in bulk.
 A test group is shown below.
 Members can also be removed individually as shown below by the red arrow.

 ![Remove individual members](../images/delete_learner_group/remove_individual_members.png)